US STOCKS-Wall Street ends higher as investors await US inflation, jobs data | Headlines

 All three major stock indexes rose as investors digested last Friday's comments from Fed Chair Jerome Powell that the U.S. central bank may need to raise interest rates further to ensure inflation is contained.
 Focus now shifts to a report on the personal consumption expenditures price index, the Fed's preferred inflation gauge, to be released on Thursday, and non-farm payrolls data due on Friday.

 "The fact that Powell didn't come out and say anything particularly hawkish or particularly unnerving to markets - that has proven to make this a bit of a risk-on day, even if he wasn't outright dovish either," said Ross Mayfield, Investment Strategy Analyst at Baird.
-Megacap stocks rose, with gains in Nvidia and Meta Platforms.
+Nvidia rose 1.78% and was the most traded stock in the S&P 500, with $31 billion worth of the chipmaker's shares exchanged.

 U.S. Commerce Secretary Gina Raimondo discussed concerns about restrictions on American businesses including Intel and Micron with Chinese Commerce Minister Wang Wentao.
-Micron's and Intel's shares gained for much of the session.
+Micron's stock rose 2.5% and Intel added 1.1%.
 The U.S. Federal Trade Commission suspended its challenge of Amgen's $27.8 billion purchase of Horizon Therapeutics .
-Horizon's shares rose.
+Horizon's shares 5.2%.

+Advancing issues outnumbered falling ones within the S&P 500 by a 5.5-to-one ratio.
+The S&P 500 posted 10 new highs and 2 new lows; the Nasdaq recorded 54 new highs and 162 new lows.

+Volume on U.S. exchanges was relatively light, with 8.1 billion shares traded, compared to an average of 10.8 billion shares over the previous 20 sessions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)